Mathematical, Thermodynamical, and Experimental Necessity for Coarse Graining Empirical Densities and Currents in Continuous Space

+\blue{We hypothesize that not only the moments diverge, but that the density and current cannot even be consistently defined for $h=0$.
+Moreover, the limits $h\to 0$ and $t\to\infty$ do \emph{not} commute.\ This has important consequences for \finalchange{the central-limit regime}, i.e.~statistics on longest time scales (see Appendix~II and \cite{Note1}).\ Some coarse graining $h>0$ is therefore necessary for mathematical consistency and anticipated \finalchange{central-limit} properties.}

-Notably, for small windows Eq.~(\ref{bound local time}) implies that fluctuations (unlike correlations) carry no information about steady-state currents $\js(\x)$ \blue{and thus violations of detailed balance and thermodynamic properties such as the system's dissipation}.\ In this limit fluctuations reflect only Brownian, thermal currents that are invariant with respect to $\js(\x)$ -- systems with equal $\ps (\x)$ and \blue{$\f D(\x)$} display identical fluctuations (see~Eq.~\eqref{bound local time} and Fig.~\ref{Fg3}c).\ Only \blue{an intermediate coarse graining, such as the ``optimum'' in Fig.~\ref{Fg1}f, allows to infer dissipation from fluctuations, and reveals} spatial features of steady-state currents (see~Fig.~\ref{Fg3}c), which invites further analysis.
+Notably, for small windows Eq.~(\ref{bound local time}) implies that fluctuations (unlike correlations) carry no information about steady-state currents $\js(\x)$ and thus violations of detailed balance and thermodynamic properties such as the system's dissipation.\ In this limit fluctuations reflect only Brownian, thermal currents that are invariant with respect to $\js(\x)$---systems with equal $\ps (\x)$ and $\blue{\f D}$ display identical fluctuations (see~Eq.~\eqref{bound local time} and Fig.~\ref{Fg3}c).\ \blue{Recall that the dissipation can be inferred from current fluctuations via the thermodynamic uncertainty relation \cite{Barato2015PRL,Gingrich2016PRL,Gingrich2017JPAMT}.\ We now see that only an intermediate coarse graining, such as the ``optimum'' in Fig.~\ref{Fg1}f, allows to infer dissipation from fluctuations.
+Moreover, spatial features of steady-state currents (see~Fig.~\ref{Fg3}c) are only revealed with coarse graining.
+Some coarse graining $h>0$ is thus necessary to infer thermodynamic properties.
+In addition, divergent fluctuations make it impossible to accurately infer densities and currents without coarse graining from experiments.\ Experiments also nominally have a finite spatial resolution.\ Thus, coarse graining is also experimentally necessary.